xkazm04/char-ui/README.md

 - **Backend:** FastAPI services (Agentic workflow, Image processing), MongoDB for multiformat storage (image, vector, text in one)
 - **LLMs:** Gemini, LLama for image processing.
 Flux dev for image gneration.
 Meshy for 3D generation
 - **Infra:** Google Cloud for services deployment

-## 🧠 About
-All-in-one project to learn latest trends in web development and generative AI

 ### A. Asset generator
 The Asset Management System serves as a comprehensive toolkit for creating, organizing, and utilizing visual assets for characters in creative and entertainment environment.
 It allows creators to: